WIDER IMAGE-The Indian children who need to take a train to get to water | Devdiscourse

 The train is often overcrowded, so a group of small children jostling to get on board with pitchers to fill with water is not always welcome.
 "Some people help me, sometimes they complain to railway officials for putting pitchers near the door.
 If we don't put them near the door, we can not take them out quickly when the train stops," Dhage said.

-Garud's grandmother Sitabai Kamble and an elderly neighbour help occasionally by pushing them on board in the face of irritable passengers.
+Garud's grandmother Sitabai Kamble and an elderly neighbor help occasionally by pushing them on board in the face of irritable passengers.
 "Sometimes they kick the pitchers away, they grumble," Kamble said.

 When the train pulls into Aurangabad thirty minutes later, they scramble to fill the pitchers at nearby water pipes.
 Garud can't reach the tap, so she relies on her taller sister, Aaysha, 14, and grandmother.
 Others, like Anjali Gaikwad, 14, and her sisters, also board the train every few days to collect water and wash clothes.